 - What if he wants something you can’t offer?
 Best to move on.
 Don’t ruin your reputation or him being a future prospect by lying or manipulating.

 [I just wanted to say, while this book puts a lot of emphasis on "discovering what their motivations are" first, I can tell you what motivates everyone: Connecting to others and feeling good.
 And that's why people will buy things they don't need from people they like.
 But it's still profitable for them because it makes them happy to do so.
 It's just another way to think of sales, focus on connecting and making others feel good.
 As James Altucher puts it, “If I want to sell an idea, if I want to convince, if I want someone to like to me, I have to figure out how to connect.”
 So how do you learn to connect and make others feel good?
-By trial and error.
-Put yourself out there and figure out what works for you.]
+The same way the author said how you determine what type of producer you're best suited as, by trial and error.
+Put yourself out there and see what works for you.]

 How to Sale